-Traditional Sage Dressing (Stuffing) is the only kind of stuffing our kids want to eat.
+Traditional Sage Dressing (Stuffing) is the only kind of stuffing our kids eat.
 They love their traditions.
 We love our stuffing cooked right in the bird.
-It’s much juicier that way.
-But you’re gonna put gravy over it anyway, aren’t you?
+It's juicier that way.

-My kids love Traditional Sage Dressing (Stuffing), made with bread cubes, sage, onion and celery, baked in the turkey.
-They think any other kind is un-American and would turn up their noses if I served them cornbread stuffing or stuffing that included the giblets.
+Our stuffing is made with bread cubes, sage, eggs, onion and celery, and baked right in the turkey.
+Our kids think any other kind is un-American and would turn up their noses if I served them cornbread stuffing or stuffing that included the giblets.

-We bake our turkey (stuffed, of course) in our Nesco Roasting Pan.
+You will need a knife, cutting board, measuring cups and spoons and a larger roasting pan.
+We bake our turkey and stuffing in our Nesco Roasting Pan.
 That way, we can make all the sides in the oven.
 Brilliant!

 Traditional Sage (Dressing) Stuffing Recipe